 Building Teaser Headlines that Work

-We’ve previously written about the 6 Keys to Writing Great Investment Teasers, but today we’re going to focus on the headline.
-We’ve researched over 7,300 teasers to find what works and what doesn’t, and have identified common threads among both the best and worst headlines, measured by the number of Pursuits each opportunity received.
+We’ve previously written about the 6 Keys to Writing Great Investment Teasers, but today we will focus on the headline.
+We’ve researched over 7,300 teasers to find what works and what doesn’t and have identified common threads among the best and worst headlines, measured by the number of Pursuits each opportunity received.
 A Pursuit occurs when a buyer on the Axial network expresses interest in, or “Pursues,” an opportunity sent to them through the network.

 Does it make a difference?
 Absolutely.
 Financial and Strategic buyers can review up to 500 teasers a year.
 Investment Teasers are meant to help buyers and investors quickly determine if an opportunity is relevant to their investment mandate.
 Teaser headlines allow them to quickly decide if reading on is a valuable use of their time.